Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Spin and mass-ratio transition: Alternatives to the hierarchical merger scenario

-In Figure~\ref{fig:qfrac}, we show the posterior for the fraction of events with mass-ratio greater than 0.5 below and above the spin-transition mass~$(\tilde{m})$, with the post-transition sub-population having a $q\in(0.6-1)$ fraction of $52^{+18}_{-23}\%$.
+In Figure~\ref{fig:qfrac}, we show the posterior for the fraction of events with mass-ratio greater than 0.6 below and above the spin-transition mass~$(\tilde{m})$, with the post-transition sub-population having a $q\in(0.6-1)$ fraction of $52^{+18}_{-23}\%$.
 The mass-ratio distributions employed by \cite{Antonini:2025ilj} enforce a single power-law independent of primary mass and are hence incapable of inferring a change in the mass-ratio distribution above the spin-transition mass.
 The models of \cite{Tong:2025wpz} impose strong priors on the mass-ratio distribution, which can drive their inference towards low mass-ratios in the $m_1>\tilde{m}$ sub-population.
 To show this, we perform additional model comparison analyses between the flexible and gap-enforcing priors, now allowing for spin-transition, in section~\ref{sec:model-comparison}.

 The results presented in this section indicate that the GWTC-4 sample of BBHs is not fully consistent with the sub-population above $m_1\sim 40M_{\odot}$ being solely comprised by (2G+1G) hierarchically merging systems.
 This inconsistency is not resolved through the contributions of 2G+2G systems which are not abundant enough to increase support in the theoretical $q$ distributions for $q>0.6$.
 However, the existence of spin-transition remains robust.
 The post-transition sub-population is potentially also difficult to explain by systems originating only from isolated stellar binaries, due to the preference for higher spin-precession and weaker spin-alignment.
 We conclude that alternatives to the hypothesis that the $m_1>\sim 40M_{\odot}$ sub-population is predominantly hierarchical in origin merit consideration given GWTC-4 data.
 Our conclusions are in principle, consistent with the findings of \cite{Banagiri:2025dmy}, who characterize the distributions of component spin magnitudes and tilts in this high-mass sub-population, and find features (such as support for low primary spins, high secondary spins and no transition in the spin tilt distributions) that are also difficult to explain exclusively with the (2G+1G) hierarchical merger scenario.
+We note, however, that unlike the spin transition study of \cite{Banagiri:2025dmy}, we allow the transition mass to be different for effective spins and mass ratios and infer a common transition scale a posteriori.